 If you want to start further north you could enter from Chiang Rai.
 An AirAsia flight from Bangkok ( http://airasia.com au$65 ish ) could get you there by lunchtime.
 You then go to the Thai border town of Chiang Khong and cross the Mekong by small boat to Houei Xai.
 From there you take the 2 day, slow boat trip down the Mekong to Luang Prabang.
 I am planning to go in May.
 I have been doing a Mekong Country theme.
 Yes, did all that and it went very well.
 Its a fairly remote area but the river trip was a bit uncomfortable but all well worth the bother.
 Its a beautiful place to be.
-GC about 10 years ago
+GC over 10 years ago

 10 answers1k views